May 20, 2022

 Your staff should be able to the “what, when, how, who” of every human-derived sample in the lab.
 Sample tracking should include the capture of all details around the collection, receipt, storage, processing and handling samples.

-Document the type(s) of samples you will receive/create including the descriptive metadata that you want to collect for each sample type.
-Make sure to consider the source of the sample (perhaps a clinical trial participant), derivatives, and any other related details you need to capture.
+What? – Document the type(s) of samples you will receive/create including the descriptive metadata that you want to collect for each sample type.

-Capture dates for all events in the lifecycle of a sample including when it was collected, received, processed, stored, and shipped.
-This data should be readily available and exportable for further analysis during an audit.
+When? – Capture dates for all events in the lifecycle of a sample including when it was collected, received, processed, stored, and shipped.

-Track step-by-step how tasks were performed in the lab in relation to a sample.
-This includes all of the steps taken during sample receipt, checking of tubes for breakages or possible contamination and documenting storage conditions.
-Utilize a sample management system to capture SOPs in lab workflows and audit trails.
+How? – Track step-by-step how tasks were performed in the lab in relation to a sample.
+Utilize sample management software to capture SOPs in workflows and audit trails.

-Capture who in the lab performed any work or handling of the samples.
-This is both valuable for accountability and troubleshooting in the lab as well as for supplying auditors with additional information that they may need.
+Who? – Capture who in the lab performed any work or handling of the samples.
+This is both valuable for accountability and troubleshooting.

 Efficient and compliant management of clinical samples requires sample management software that is both powerful and easy to use.
 Sample Manager is a cloud-based sample management system that helps: